top of page

 Above is a picture of Monty trying to find the squirrel he had just tried chasing.
 The one negative I can think of about the garden at Chatsworth, is there are only really bins for dog waste near the entrance so you might find you have to carry poo bags for a while.

-If you have bought combined tickets which also include the farmyard, dogs are not allowed in there.
+As of 2026 all tickets now seem to include the farmyard, dogs are not allowed in there.
 There are a row of posts outside for you to tie your dog to if you wish to leave them outside, although this is not something I would personally do.
 I think Monty would probably cause a bit of trouble if he was tied up alone!

 Once you have enjoyed your visit to Chatsworth, you can stop off at the Farm shop, which has a good range of high end dog treats if you want to spoil your pup.
 Either that or you can get them a nice fillet of steak!

-I am a pastel pencil and coloured pencil pet portrait artist based in Derbyshire.
-I specialise in creating realistic portraits of your pet from photographs taken either by me or by my clients.
+I am a pastel and oil painted pet portrait artist based in Derbyshire.
+I specialise in creating realistic portraits of your pet from photographs taken by you.
+Below I have a selection of my recent oil painted and pastel portraits.

 Check out my website if you're thinking of commissioning a pet portrait of your dog.